decidim/decidim/decidim-api/docs/usage.md

 }
 ```

-We can also apply some filters by using the [BareComponentFilter](#BareComponentFilter) type.
+We can also apply some filters by using the [ComponentFilter](#ComponentFilter) type.
 In the next query we would like to *find all the components with geolocation enabled in the assembly with id=2*:

 ```
 {